 Expat Defined Benefit pensions transfers have one potential disadvantage which can’t be overcome: the devaluation of Sterling.
 When the Euro was first introduced, the rate against the pound was 1.67.
 Five years ago it was circa 1.50; we are now at circa 1.17.
 Currency fluctuation should thus be an additional consideration when exploring the options of Defined Benefit pension transfers for Expats.
 There is no risk for those who will live in the UK for the rest of their lives.
 However, for expatriates, any further drop in Sterling equates to a lower income in Euro terms.

 No one knows which direction the pound will go post-Brexit.
 It may increase in value, which would be great for Sterling-based Expats with Defined Benefit schemes.
 The key issue is to be aware of the situation and its impact on financial planning.

 7. Advice costs.

 APTA report fees have sky-rocketed recently due to an increase in Professional Indemnity Insurance premiums.
 Not that long ago a pension transfer analysis could be obtained for about £1,000.
 Fees now start at a minimum of £2,500 and can be as much as £15,000.
 Some advisers charge a percentage fee simply to write the report and effect the transfer, then charge additional fees to place investments.

 Make sure you are fully aware of all costs and charges before agreeing to have a pension transfer analysis conducted!

 Defined Benefit pension transfers: Conclusion

 The list above is by no means exhaustive; it does, however, offer a basis for the decision-making process.
-It’s essential to work with a professional adviser who will create a plan specifically designed for your individual circumstances.
-Lifestyle issues can be just as important as hard facts and should be included in order for the advice to be both suitable and appropriate.
+It’s essential to work with a professional adviser who will create a plan specifically designed for your circumstances.
+Lifestyle issues can be just as important as hard facts and should be included for the advice to be both suitable and appropriate.